RA2211003010031/Railway-Management-System/README.md

 - 2. To search the trains it’s arrival and departure time,distance between source and destination.
 - 3. To check the availability of the ticket.
 - 4. To calculate fare.
-- 5.To book the ticket.
+- 5. To book the ticket.
-- 6.To cancel the ticket if necessary
+- 6. To cancel the ticket if necessary